MakeSchool-Tutorials/JSON-API-Swift/P03-Your-Own-Networked-App/content.md

 Alamofire.request(.POST, apiToContact, parameters: parameters)
 ```

+# Testing APIs

+I highly recommend you check out [Postman](https://www.getpostman.com/apps) so you can test your API calls before trying them out in Swift.
+Postman will allow you to view nicely formatted JSON responses, test out parameters and do pretty much anything you would want to do before even touching code!

+See the [Postman documentation](https://www.getpostman.com/docs), specifically [Sending Requests](https://www.getpostman.com/docs/requests) to get started!

 # I'm getting an error about Secure Transport!

 > App Transport Security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.